-Following the attack on the Srebrenica enclave, 20,000 to 30,000 Bosnian Muslims fled to Potočari, a village located at the northern-eastern part of the enclave where the Dutch Battalion of the United Nations Protection Forces (DutchBat) had its headquarters.
+Following the attack on the Srebrenica enclave, 20,000 to 30,000 Bosnian Muslims fled to Potočari, a village located in the northern-eastern part of the enclave where the Dutch battalion of the United Nations Protection Forces (DutchBat) had its headquarters.
 DutchBat was unable to cope with the massive influx of refugees.
-It did not have adequate supplies of food, water or medicine for the refugees, which was due in large part to the blockade of supplies into the enclave and to the Dutch Battalion in the months preceding the attack.
-Negotiations between Ratko Mladić, commander of the VRS, and DutchBat on the night of 11 July resulted in the decision to bus the Bosnian Muslim population out of Potočari to non-Serb held territory.
+It did not have adequate supplies of food, water or medicine, due in large part to the VRS having prevented aid convoys from getting through during the previous months.
+Negotiations between Ratko Mladić, commander of the VRS, and DutchBat on the night of 11 July and the morning of 12 July resulted in an agreement that the VRS would transport the Bosnian Muslim civilian population out of the enclave to territory held by the Army of Bosnia and Herzegovina (ABiH).